 “Resilience is characterized by the ability to anticipate, respond, and recover from extreme events,” which is not only a common theme of 2020 but also brought about Tyler’s main focus for research during his fellowship at INL.
 “There is an increasing need for resilience and a methodology for evaluating resilience in power systems.
 Currently, power systems have been designed utilizing a set of reliability metrics, but these metrics have been proven ineffective to high-impact low-probability extreme events such as hurricanes, winter storms, floods, and wildfires.”

 The following papers, “A Framework for Evaluating the Resilience Contribution of Solar PV and Battery Storage on the Grid” and “A Metric Framework for Evaluating the Resilience Contribution of Hydropower to the Grid,” take a more focused approach to solar PV and battery storage assets, as well as hydropower assets.
 The latter paper was recently awarded “Best Paper” at the international Resilience Week conference for research on the performance of hydropower related to extreme events.
-As of November 2, “A Framework for Evaluating the Resilience Contribution of Solar PV and Battery Storage on the Grid” was published and can be accessed here.
-“A Metric Framework for Evaluating the Resilience Contribution of Hydropower to the Grid,” was also published here.
+As of November 2, “A Framework for Evaluating the Resilience Contribution of Solar PV and Battery Storage on the Grid” was published.
+“A Metric Framework for Evaluating the Resilience Contribution of Hydropower to the Grid” was also published.

 The fellowship program is a collaboration between INL and universities and provides financial support and mentoring for outstanding students, including providing Tyler with a $60,000 yearly salary and covered tuition expenses while he conducts research at INL.

 Tyler will defend his dissertation on December 11th and will graduate this winter.